Passionvine Hoppers

 On leaves, small brown spots appear first.
 These enlarge, develop a lighter-coloured central area, and become irregular or angular in shape.
 On fruit, spots first appear as pinpricks, which enlarge into sunken circular lesions with brownish centres.
 Spots can develop into extensive superficial lesions causing premature drop and fruit decay.

-Passionvine hoppers feed on the sap of plants and can mostly be found on the tips of stems and leaves.
+Passionvine hoppers feed on the sap of plants: they're mostly found on the tips of stems and leaves.
 Here's how to identify and control them in your garden.

 If your plant is covered in what looks like little balls of sticky cotton wool along the stems and leaves, it's a good sign you have mealybug.
 Here's how to identify and control mealybug.